Help Students Get Organized, Track Progress, Take Notes, and more with Google Keep!

 Get the Google Keep CHEAT Sheet (Form Below)

 Learn more about how to use Google Keep from my Google Keep CHEAT SHEET (free download form below), and be sure to check out all of the Google Keep resources I am creating and curating.

 Using Google Keep in the Classroom

 I love to think of all of the possibilities that Google Keep creates for the classroom.
-Google Keep is now officially a part of G Suite for Education and integrates sweetly with Google Docs.
-I have been inspired by super fun posts from Alice Keeler, Matt Miller, Eric Curts, and Stephanie Filardo (see additional resources on my new Google Keep Pinterest Board.)
+Google Keep is part of Google Workspace for Education and integrates sweetly with Google Docs.

 Google Keep is loaded with fun features that can help students get organized, track progress, take notes, and more.
 The infographic hits the highlights, but more details are also included below.
 Use this infographic as a reference and resource.

 Listen to this article.

 15 Ways for Students to Use Google Keep